 As a consultancy, many of the clients we work with have enlisted the services of a marketing agency in the past.
 Despite ample investment, they have each been disappointed by the return.

-The disgruntled business owners we speak to are often looking for an approach unique to them after getting the sense that although the agency they worked with was good, they really didn’t understand what their individual business was trying to achieve.
+The disgruntled business owners we speak to are often looking for an approach unique to them.
+Because although the agency they worked with was good, they really didn’t understand what their individual business was trying to achieve.

 Should You Choose a Marketing Consultant or a Marketing Agency?

-While we understand that this guide seems to have taken a fairly negative view on marketing agencies, we recognise that there are some instances in which a marketing agency may be better suited to your needs than a marketing consultant.
+While we understand that this guide seems to have taken a fairly negative view on marketing agencies.
+We also recognise there are instances in which a marketing agency may be better suited than a marketing consultant.